-The nuchal ligament attaches to the midline bump on the back of the skull (external occipital protuberance) and the medial nuchal line (a.k.a the external occipital crest) of the skull.
+The nuchal ligament attaches to the external occipital protuberance (the midline bump on the back of the skull) and the medial nuchal line (a.k.a. the external occipital crest) of the skull.

 The nuchal ligament is fibro-elastic, consisting of tough collagen fibres with elastic fibres too.

 You should be able to easily feel the nuchal ligament in your neck (I could not!).
 Extend your head backward and press your fingers on the midline of the back of your neck.
 Then tilt your head forward and should be able to feel the nuchal ligament 'popping out' as it tightens to limit the forward bending of your head and neck.

 The nuchal ligament forms a septum - " a dividing wall" - between the upper parts of the trapezius muscles.